Poster Design

 teaching the embattled history of critical race theory

 This was a really significant project for me.
-When Danielle Burns Wilson, curator at PRH, reached out to me and said that UHD’s Center for Critical Race Studies needed a graphic designer to help them create an exhibit on Critical Race Theory – just three short months after Texas SB3 had passed and banned its teaching in schools – I did not hesitate to open up my calendar, despite being on a short time frame of three weeks.
+When Danielle Burns Wilson, curator at Project Row Houses, reached out to me and said that UHD’s Center for Critical Race Studies needed a graphic designer to help them create an exhibit on Critical Race Theory – just three short months after Texas SB3 had passed and banned its teaching in schools – I did not hesitate to open up my calendar, despite being on a short time frame of three weeks.

 I was humbled to be chosen to help the CCRS bring their vision of a genuine classroom to life.
 Having already sourced books, desks, and chairs, they wanted large posters to tell the story and depict the key players in the history of Critical Race Theory throughout their classroom-style exhibit.
 Having requested a bright color palette and approachable fonts to dissuade any possible tension in the inherently charged subject matter, the folks from CCRS allowed me to get creative with the illustrations and layout of each poster.